 As they looked around the Abbey, they would have needed few reminders that it was in desperate need of repair.
 The condition of the nave was too dangerous to allow worshippers there, so services were held in the Crossing, though even that was in an increasingly perilous condition.

-Quite what Charles thought about the situation we can only guess, though a Charles Boutell was reported to have written in the Building News in 1871 arguing against intrusive restoration: ‘Rather than that the Restorer, with ample means and unrestricted powers, should work his will upon the Abbey at St Albans, let it share the fate of Kirkstall, of Fountains and Netley and Tintern and their sister ruins’ .
-Its unlikely that Charles might not have been appointed a Joint Secretary had he expressed similar views at the first meeting of the Society!
+Quite what Charles thought about the situation we can only guess, though a Charles Boutell was reported to have written in the Building News in 1871 arguing against intrusive restoration: ‘Rather than that the Restorer [an arch reference to Lord Grimthorpe], with ample means and unrestricted powers, should work his will upon the Abbey at St Albans, let it share the fate of Kirkstall, of Fountains and Netley and Tintern and their sister ruins’ .
+Its unlikely that Charles would have been appointed a Joint Secretary had he expressed similar views at the first meeting of the Society!

 In fact, it was not until ten years’ later, in 1856, that serious remedial work started under the supervision of Sir George Gilbert Scott.
 More extensive, and highly controversial work was undertaken in the 1880s, funded and controlled by Lord Grimthorpe.
 But that is another story.